 Russia Longitudinal Monitoring Survey of HSE

 The Russia Longitudinal Monitoring Survey (RLMS) is a series of nationally representative surveys designed to monitor the effects of Russian reforms on the health and economic welfare of households and individuals in the Russian Federation.
-These effects are measured by a variety of means: detailed monitoring of individuals’ health status and dietary intake, precise measurement of household-level expenditures and service utilization, and collection of relevant community-level data, including region-specific prices and community infrastructure data.
+These effects are measured by various means: detailed monitoring of individuals’ health status and dietary intake, precise measurement of household-level expenditures and service utilization, and collection of relevant community-level data, including region-specific prices and community infrastructure data.
 Phase II data have been collected annually (with two exceptions) since 1994.
 The project has been run jointly by the Carolina Population Center at the University of North Carolina at Chapel Hill, started by Barry M. Popkin and now headed by Klara Peter, and the Demoscope team in Russia, headed by Polina Kozyreva and Mikhail Kosolapov.

-The history of the RLMS, the sample design and replenishment sample designs, and the loss-to-follow up and other key factors are provided in the data resource profile published by the International Journal of Epidemiology in 2016.
-1
+The history of the RLMS, the sample design, replenishment sample designs, and the loss-to-follow up, and other key factors are provided in the data resource profile published by the International Journal of Epidemiology in 2016.

 Longitudinal Files covering 1994-2022 are Now Available!